return42/sphkerneldoc/linux_src_doc/kernel/cgroup/cgroup_c.rst

 css_set, \ ``from_cset``\  can be NULL.
 If \ ``task``\  is being disassociated
 instead of moved, \ ``to_cset``\  can be NULL.

-This function automatically handles populated_cnt updates and css_task_iter adjustments but the caller is responsible for managing
+This function automatically handles populated counter updates and css_task_iter adjustments but the caller is responsible for managing
 \ ``from_cset``\  and \ ``to_cset``\ 's reference counts.